Locos de amor 3

 Locos de amor 3 (lit.
-'Crazy in love 3') is a 2020 Peruvian musical romantic comedy film directed by Frank Pérez-Garland and written by Carlos Galiano.
+'Crazy in love 3') is a 2020 Peruvian jukebox musical romantic comedy film directed by Frank Pérez-Garland and written by Carlos Galiano.
 It is the third part of Locos de amor (2016) and Locos de amor 2 (2018).
 This time it stars Katia Condos, Patricia Portocarrero and Ebelin Ortiz.

 Synopsis

 This is the story of 3 best friends on the verge of 50, who have something in common: they suffer for love.
 Sarah has just made one of her dreams come true: to get married; but on her wedding day she discovers that her husband is unfaithful to her.
 Marta faces divorce proceedings, and Doris deals with her routine married life.
 Will these three women be able to achieve the maturity they need to solve their love conflicts?

 Cast

 The actors participating in this film are: